alexdesiqueira/fcn_microct/README.md

 $ pip install -r requirements.txt
 ```

 The `$` represents the Terminal prompt.
-Now we are ready to use this repository.
+Now you are ready to use this repository.

 ## Training a neural network